CellarPro Air Handler 6500 Horizontal #7090

 5771 BTUH @ 55F

-) are suitable for wine cellars up to 1,750 cubic feet
+) are engineered for wine cellars up to 1,750* cubic feet

 in both commercial and residential wine cellars.
-This ducted unit uses 10-inch ducting
+When ducted, this unit uses 10-inch insulated ducting on the cold side, and 10-inch ducting on the hot side.

-When the hot side of the unit will be exposed to air temperatures below 40F,
+When the condensing unit will be exposed to or pulling air that is below 40F,

 See full description